 For more growers that we work with, I don't believe any of those motivations are what's most important.
 They're generally pretty quiet about their high yields.
 For them, it comes down to a simple business reality – high yields generally drive the most profit.

-Business and economics professors have ingrained in us that some business costs are fixed and some are variable Fixed costs are the same regardless of unites produced.
-Sometimes, they are referred to as "sunk" costs because it's what you sin into the business just to be in business.
+Business and economics professors have ingrained in us that some business costs are fixed and some are variable.
+Fixed costs are the same regardless of unites produced.
+Sometimes, they are referred to as "sunk" costs because it's what you sink into the business just to be in business.
 In crop production, we frequently consider our investment in land – either through ownership or rent – as our largest fixed cost.

 Owner the decades, we've replaced labor with larger equipment that has helped fuel dramatic productivity gains.
 But that increasing investment has increased the fixed cost of crop production in many operations.